 - buying an air ticket for a worker stranded in Singapore, with no employer responsible for repatriation;

 - giving a worker some money so that he does not go home penniless*

 - helping a worker pay a fee to obtain copies of his hospital records, without which his injury compensation claim is stuck;

 Delivery of the above direct services does not come without administrative cost.
-We need a General Manager and an Administration Officer to coordinate donations and volunteers.
-There are also office and stationery expenses, printing costs, computers, wifi and communication costs, etc, without which social work or the delivery of assistance cannot be realised.
+We need a General Manager, Communications Specialist and an Administration Officer to coordinate outreach, donations, volunteers and delivery of services.
+There are also office and printing costs, computers, wifi and communication costs, etc, without which social work or the delivery of assistance cannot be realised.

 Providing direct help to workers in need is not the sum total of TWC2’s mission.
 An equally important goal is to cure the defects in regulations and social attitudes that cause the inequities we see afflicting foreign workers.
 To this end, TWC2 conducts a range of advocacy activities, chiefly:

 - Communication with the public via website and social media;

 - Engagement with interested members of the public, including talks given to school or college groups, and with policy-makers